BattMoTeam/BattMo.jl/docs/src/manuals/user_guide/control_params.md

 # Control parameters

-We inspect some of the control parameters, change them an re-run the simulation
+A description of how the control parameters are structured